Iran berates U.S. over police killing, slams racism

 "Some don't think #BlackLivesMatter," Iranian Foreign Minister Mohammad Javad Zarif said on Twitter.
 "To those of us who do: it is long overdue for the entire world to wage war against racism.
 Time for a #WorldAgainstRacism."
-"The U.S. government is squandering its citizens' resources, whether its adventurism in Asia, Africa, or Latin America...," Zarif said in a tweet partly based on a message that U.S. Secretary of State Mike Pompeo sent to Iranian street protesters in 2018, but with some of the words changed.
+"The U.S. government is squandering its citizens' resources," Zarif said in a tweet echoing a 2018 statement from U.S. Secretary of State Mike Pompeo.
+The tweet featured an image of Pompeo's statement addressing protests in Iran, but with elements crossed out and replaced.

-Iran's Foreign Ministry earlier denounced the police killing of the unarmed black man in Minneapolis, which has sparked protests in several cities, some which have turned violent.
+Iran's foreign ministry earlier denounced the killing in Minneapolis, which has sparked protests in several cities, some of which have turned violent.
 A ministry statement condemned what it called "the tragic murder of black people and deadly racial discrimination in the United States".

-"The voices of the protesters must be heard ... (and) the repression of suffering Americans must be stopped immediately," the ministry statement said.
+"The voices of the protesters must be heard," it said.
+Separately, Iran's interior minister indicated in an interview that the death toll in November street protests in Iran over fuel price hikes was below 225.

+The reported toll has varied between an Amnesty International figure of over 300 and a Reuters account of 1,500 - both dismissed by the authorities.
+Interior Minister Abdolreza Rahmani Fazli told state television late on Saturday that 40 to 45 of those killed in the unrest making up 20% of the death toll had not been shot by security forces.

 ALSO READ